the-manoa-marketplace/UH-marketplace.github.io/index.md

 ## Listings Page

-You can view all the listings people created and is available for all and if you are logged in you can message the person .
+You can view all the listings people created and is available for all and if you are logged in you can message the person.

+(INSERT IMAGE)

 ## Sell Page

-This page is where you can list your own items to be sold
+This page is where you can list your own items to be sold.

+(INSERT IMAGE)

 ## My Listings Page

-This is where you can view and edit the information of all your items that you have added to the sell page
+This is where you can view and edit the information of all your items that you have added to the sell page.

+(INSERT IMAGE)

 ## Admins

 This is only for authorized access and these individuals can do edit and remove any item/User as they seem fit

+(INSERT IMAGE)

-## Team Members
+## Members
 Ryne Stagen
 Zachary Stoddard
 Elijah Inofinada